rayanramoul/RayTerm/docs/MacOS.md

 - Zsh Theme : Powerlevel10k
 - Other Terminal Utilities : Bat, Exa, Fzf, Ripgrep, Starship, Tldr, Zoxide, Lsd, LazyGit

-# How To Have Tiling Window Management + Keybindings
+# How To Have Tiling Window Management and Keybindings
 - Install [Yabai](https://github.com/koekeishiya/yabai) Tiling Window Manager, follow this [Tutorial](https://github.com/koekeishiya/yabai/wiki/Installing-yabai-(from-HEAD)) for example.
 - (Optional) Another Tiling WM alternative is Amethyst but Yabai is better : https://brandonkboswell.com/blog/Mouseless-MacOS-Window-Management-Yabai-vs-Amethyst/
 - (For Apple Silicon users) If you are using a Mac with Apple Silicon you will have to run this : sudo nvram boot-args=-arm64e_preview_abi